IBricchi/GamblingFPGAs/server/README.md

   --data '{"info":"test data","data":[100,200,300,400,500]}' \
   http://localhost:3000/test/dynamic
 ```
+The received data will be inserted into the server's sqlite3 database.

-Incorrect data format will return an error code.
+Incorrect data formats will return an error code.